brandur/facts-twitter/README.md

     whenever

-Add the given configuration to your crontab using `crontab -e`.
+Add the printed configuration to your crontab using `crontab -e`.